TransparentSelf/transparentself.github.io/_posts/2022-08-17-Lost Meaning pt2.md

 ---

-...but then sometimes.
-Life robs you of meaning.
-You hate the job you do and it seems like that there is no way out of the situation...
+...so you think Life have robbed you of meaning.
+You hate the job you do and it seems like that there is no way out...

 But that is a lie!
 Because if you look closely enough, meaning is everywhere...
 And you can always *flip the script* so it's to your advantage.

-You can race against yourself on the job, find a worthy ally, and a meaningful aim even in hell...
+You can race against yourself on the job, find a worthy ally, and a meaningful aim even in Hell, so may reach yet again Heaven.

+> "No tree can grow to heaven unless its roots reach down to hell."